AustinGil/presentations/feature-flags.md

 ## Cons
 - More load on origin server
-- Can remove ability to cache
+- Can remove option to cache results
 </div>
 </v-clicks>
 </div>